Workflow Tutorial Capture One Mobile iPad Tethering

 Why this matters

-Tethering to iPad makes it easier to review focus, composition, styling, and overall image quality quickly.
-It also gives clients or collaborators a much better way to view images live while the shoot keeps moving.
+Tethering to iPad makes it easier to review focus, composition, styling, and image quality quickly.
+It also gives clients or collaborators a far better way to view images live while the shoot keeps moving.

 Why tether to iPad with Capture One?

-Tethering your camera to an iPad with Capture One gives you a practical middle ground between shooting untethered and carrying a full laptop tether station.
-You get a much larger viewing screen than the rear display on your camera, which makes it easier to assess focus, composition, expression, wardrobe, styling, and the finer details that matter on professional shoots.
+Tethering your camera to an iPad with Capture One gives you a very practical middle ground between shooting untethered and building out a full laptop-based tether station.
+You gain a much larger viewing screen than the back of the camera, which makes it easier to assess focus, composition, expression, styling, and all the smaller visual details that can easily be missed on a compact display.

 Cabled tethering setup

-The direct USB workflow is the simplest place to start.
-Connect your compatible camera to the iPad, launch Capture One, and the app can acquire the camera for tethered shooting.
-This approach is ideal when you want a straightforward, reliable connection and the fastest route into a mobile capture workflow.
+The direct USB route is the simplest place to begin.
+Connect a compatible camera to the iPad, open Capture One, and the app can acquire the camera for tethered shooting.
+This is the most straightforward option when you want a stable and reliable link, particularly if you are testing the workflow for the first time or want the quickest route into mobile tethering.

 Wireless tethering workflow